ryanmosz/wordwise-ai/planning/docs/command-format-testing.md

 Remember: We aim for appropriate testing, not exhaustive testing.
 Balance quality assurance with development momentum.
 We don't want to hit the point of diminishing returns.

+### 6. Next Steps
 If you believe further testing is necessary commence testing now.

+If you do not believe further testing is necessary now then create a new git commit on the current branch.
+Leave no files unstaged or changes unstaged.